satra/NiPyPe-Paper/nipype_paper.rst

 specification that allows NiPyPe to wrap them without creating individual interfaces.
-Interfaces can be used directly as a Python object and incorporated into any custom Python script or used interactively in a Python console (see Figure below).
+Interfaces can be used directly as a Python object and incorporated into any custom Python script or used interactively in a Python console (see Listing interactive\_realign).

 >>> import nipype.interfaces.spm as spm
 >>> from glob import glob